nuvolaris/nuvolaris/README.md

 If you have your own repository, you can run

-`task IMAGE=<userr>/nuvolaris-operator buildx-and-push`
+`task IMAGE=<user>/nuvolaris-operator buildx-and-push`
  ## Testing the operator

 First, [switch to the cluster](#kubernetes-cluster) you want to test with and [release the operator](#releasing-the-operator) accordingly.

 Once you have the right cluster and the image properly published, you can test the operator with the following targets:

-- `test:build-and-load`: build and load the operator in the cluster
+- `t:build-and-load`: build and load the operator in the cluster
-- `test:deploy-operator`: deploys the operator in the current cluster.
+- `t:operator`: deploys the operator in the current cluster.
-- `test:deploy-instance`: deploy an instance of the configuration to build an actual cluster.
+- `t:instance`: deploy an instance of the configuration to build an actual cluster.
-- `test:config-wsk`: once it is deployed, extracts the current configuration to use `wsk`
+- `t:config`: once it is deployed, extracts the current configuration to use `wsk`
-- `test:test-wsk`: runs a simple hello world test
+- `t:hello`: runs a simple hello world test
-- `test:destroy`: destroy the current deployment
+- `t:destroy`: destroy the current deployment

 # Creating a new cluster